by David Maiolo 2018-03-28

 A cloud database is a database that runs on a cloud computing platform, and access to it is provided as a service.
 The most notable Azure database service is the Azure SQL Database service, which is a managed cloud database (SaaS) provided as part of the Databases domain.

-- Azure SQL Database: Relational SQL Database as a service
+- Azure SQL Database: Relational SQL database as a service providers

 - Azure Cosmos DB: Globally distributed, multi-model database